A2Amir/Introduction-of-Localization/README.md

     p=move(p, 1)
 print(p)
 ```
+**As the robot continues to move more and more gets uncertain about where it is, eventually it will reach the state of maximal uncertainty: the uniform distribution.**

 ## 6. Sense and Move

 We talked about measurement updates, and  motion.
 We called these two routines "sense" and "move." and localization is nothing else but the iteration of "sense" and "move." .There is an initial belief that is tossed into this loop if you.